Jean Vuarnet: Early life

 Jean Raoul Célina André Vuarnet was born in Le Bardo, Tunisia, on 18 January 1933.
 His father Victor Vuarnet was a doctor and had a medical practice there.
 The year after his birth, his family moved to Morzine, France, where he grew up.
 He was introduced to skiing as a young child, childhood friends with future director Roger Vadim.
 His parents divorced in 1943, after which he was sent to boarding schools in the cities of Paris and Lyon.

 He attended law school at the University of Grenoble (due in part to Grenoble's location being fit for skiing), enrolling in 1952.
-During this period he skied competitively and was romantically involved with Christiane Veillon, a French Canadian woman two years his junior who he met at a dance.
+During this period he skied competitively and was romantically involved with Christiane Veillon, a French Canadian woman two years his junior whom he met at a dance.
 Veillon became pregnant, and mailed him a letter announcing this, but letter was intercepted by Vuarnet's father, who did not tell his son.
 As a result she returned to Montreal on her own.